GuiSodre12/PyBrasil/README.md

 # PyBrasil
-A simple terminal emulator written in Python
+A simple terminal emulator written in Python.
-%100 made in Python, %100 made in Brasil.
+|%100 made in Python, %100 made in Brasil.